gantry/docs/pages/02.gantry4/01.basics/chapter.md

 # Basics

-Discover what **Gantry** is all about, and the core-concepts behind it.
+Discover what **Gantry** is all about, and the core concepts behind it.